 As we say goodbye to 2018, I thought I’d share my latest fattening creation; tahini fudge.
 Don’t worry, there will be plenty of time for dieting in 2019.
-Besides, you don’t have to eat it all by yourself, you know!
-Just take the fudge to your next Christmas party or holiday work party.
-Fudge is also great to give as a gift, or even as a stocking stuffer.
+Besides, you don’t have to eat it all by yourself, you can share!
+How about taking the fudge to your next Christmas get together or holiday work party?
+Fudge is also great to give as a gift or to use as a stocking stuffer.
 Just don’t let your four-legged, furry babies get to it first!

 How to make Simple Fudge

 Making fudge is as simple as melting chocolate, and mixing in some condensed milk, butter, or in this case tahini and coconut oil.
 After that, you can mix in dried fruit, nuts, or just leave them plain.
 Although I had intended to use white chocolate chips in this recipe, all I had on hand was dark chocolate and butterscotch chips.
 So you might want to try it both ways and see what you prefer.
-You also have the option of sprinkling the top them with chopped nuts, sprinkles, chocolate chips, or flaked coconut.
-As far as tools required, you’ll need the following: a saucepan, an 11″ x 7″ or an 8″ x 8″ pan, aluminum foil, a spatula, and a pastry scraper.
-Not only is the pastry scraper the perfect tool to cut the fudge into flawless, little squares, it’s also one of my favorite kitchen tools.
+Also try sprinkling the top with chopped nuts, chocolate chips, or flaked coconut.
+Lastly, these Tahini Fudge Bars go great with Turkish Coffee!

 Do you Pinterest?
 Please pin and share!